 DLS Middle School Model

-The DLS secondary program is modeled to continue our goal of bilingualism and biliteracy by 8th grade.
-DLS contracted with Dr. Tara Fortune from CARLA to advise and assist in developing the secondary immersion program model at DLS.
-In middle school years, DLS is a 50/50 immersion model (50% of instruction is in the target language and the other 50% is in English.
+The DLS middle school is modeled to continue our goal of bilingualism and biliteracy by 8th grade.
+In middle school years, DLS is a 50/50 immersion model - 50% of instruction is in the target language and the other 50% is in English.

-- Transfer students must have target language grade level requirements to enter DLS at the secondary level.
+- Transfer students must meet target language grade level requirements to enter DLS in the middle school.

-- Staff- middle school team approach with specialty content teachers for each subject area.
+- Team teaching approach with content-certified teachers for each subject area.

-- Purposeful focus on vocabulary and social language.
+- Purposeful focus on vocabulary and social use of the target language.

 In the DLS middle school program, students are required to study a target language (Mandarin Chinese or Spanish), plus English, social studies, science, mathematics, arts (visual arts and music), technology, and physical education.
 One of our goals is to arm students with the communication, linguistic, and analytical skills that can be adapted to interdisciplinary units with other core subjects: mathematics, social studies, and science.
 We at DLS believe in academic rigor in our target languages (Mandarin Chinese and Spanish) to prepare students for success in an increasingly global community.
 Technology is also integrated in both the target language and English learning content.